-Students arriving at school before 7:50 a.m. are to remain in the commons area.
+Students arriving at school before 7:50 a.m. are to remain in the designated area.
 Those students attending an organizational meeting or working in a classroom will be admitted at 7:50 a.m.
 Students may go to teachers' classrooms to get additional help from 7:30am until 8:00am, by going through the west office door and asking the secretary if the teacher is available.

 Proper conduct in the halls is expected at all times.
 This means that the students are to pass quietly through the halls, should not loiter, and should not run, push, or hit others as they pass.
-The boy-girl relationships must be proper at all times as this is a public place.
+The boy-girl relationships must be proper and non-physical in nature at all times as this is a public place.
+Jr. high and high school students are not to congregate together.
 Those not willing to adhere to this policy will be restricted during passing periods and handled under the failure to comply with direction policy.